RichardGrave/ErowTV/README.md

 So they can use it in Minecraft when they are recording videos for our YouTube channel.

 - YouTube video 1: [Some of the features](https://www.youtube.com/watch?v=u3wUQMlg6dA)
-- A few features have already changed sinds the first video and you can see it in the next one.
+- A few features have already changed sinds the first video and you can see it in the next one.\
 YouTube video 2: [YouTube Subscribers counter and more](https://www.youtube.com/watch?v=uWnNGf31Cw8)
 - Short video that has no sound and is a bit lagging.\
 YouTube video 3: [Pasting an entire village and active redstone](https://www.youtube.com/watch?v=Z5vm7HjdGlk)

 ## Disclaimer:
-This is **NOT** a mod for clientside single player Minecraft.
+This is **NOT** a mod for clientside single player Minecraft.\
+This **is** a plugin and you'll need a SpigotMC server.

 ## Also:
 This may not be the best code.